 A changing Places Toilet is provided just off the ground floor concourse.
-This is a facility for people with profound and multiple disabilities, who need extra facilities and to allow them to use the toilet comfortably.
+This is a facility for people with multiple disabilities, who need extra facilities and to allow them to use the toilet comfortably.
 The Changing Places Toilet at the first direct arena incorporates a height-adjustable adult-sized changing bench, a tracking hoist system, a height-adjustable basin, a centrally-placed toilet, adequate space for a disabled person and up to two companions, and a large waste bin.
 The Changing Places Toilet is locked using a RADAR lock.
 Please note that a sling for the hoist system is not provided.
 Further information on this facility can be provided if required.

 Baby Changing Facilities